NArredondo89/DGfrontend/README.md

 This section will be split into two sections.
 The left side section will display the course information (below) while the other side will display the google maps API of the course location.
 The map will be a high level overview of the location.

 ## **Information**
-Course Name : Name
+- Course Name : Name
-Course Condition : Good Condition, Moderate Condition, Bad Conditions Park location: City
+- Course Condition : Good Condition, Moderate Condition, Bad Conditions
+- Park location: City
-Holes: Number of holes at park
+- Holes: Number of holes at park
-Services: Dog Friendly, Cart Friendly,
+- Services: Dog Friendly, Cart Friendly,
-Established: Year
+- Established: Year
-Property : Type of park, Mixed Use
+- Property : Type of park, Mixed Use
-Tee's: (Dirt, Cement, Gravel,)
+- Tee's: (Dirt, Cement, Gravel,)
-Availability: Time frame in which the park is open
+- Availability: Time frame in which the park is open
-Targets: Types of Baskets.
+- Targets: Types of Baskets.
-Map View - Right Side
+- Map View - Right Side
-Park Photo: Google Map API
+- Park Photo: Google Map API

 # Events And Announcements
 This section will allow the admin to display events and create announcements.
 Each event will have its own Section, the section on the homepage will be a call for action.
 If the user selects on the event it will pop up a modal that will display more information about that specific event.
 Since the events do not have sign ups they will not need any more functionality than a display feature.

 ## **Modal Home**
--Photo - Hopefully a photo of people in prior events -Event Title - Includes day (Saturday Weekly Tournament) -Small Event Description - This will display a small sentence that provides a high level overview of the Event -Event Highlight - This will display the type of event (Handicap Round, Doubles Best Throw, Raw Scores, Rated Round)
+- Photo - Hopefully a photo of people in prior events
+- Event Title - Includes day (Saturday Weekly Tournament)
+- Small Event Description - This will display a small sentence that provides a high level overview of the Event
+- Event Highlight - This will display the type of event (Handicap Round, Doubles Best Throw, Raw Scores, Rated Round)

 ## **Modal**
 Once the user clicks on the Event call to action it will display a more thorough events page that includes information:

 ## **Event Title**
--Title
+- Title
--Contact - Admin Information if they would like it to be displayed -Day of the Week: Day or Days
+- Contact - Admin Information if they would like it to be displayed
+- Day of the Week: Day or Days
--Start Format - Shotgun, Flex
+- Start Format - Shotgun, Flex
--Start Time : Specific time
+- Start Time : Specific time
--Play Format - Singles / Doubles
+- Play Format - Singles / Doubles
--Members - Total Number of members
+- Members - Total Number of members
--Admins - Names of Admins
+- Admins - Names of Admins

 # Park/Course Reviews
 This will allow members (not non-members) to comment and rate the specific course